Form Handling

 Select

-The select tag can accept the &value reference attribute:
+The select tag can use the &value reference attribute to synchronize the selected item:

 qk